andreasthoelke/dotvim/keymaps/vim-cheat-sheet2.md

 gsg    - live grep
 gS     - spell suggest. use yos to toggle error underlines

-gsd    - find/search directories / folders in cwd.
+<leader>fd   - find/search directories / folders in cwd.
                use <c-i>/<c-n>/<c-p> to reveal the folder in a currently open tree!
                NewBuf maps show dirvish view